karmaniverous/entity-manager/.stan/system/stan.requirements.md

   - If the map is empty, return { count: 0, items: [], pageKeyMap: compressed '[]' }.
   - Iterate:
     - Execute shardQueryFunction in parallel for every (indexToken, hashKey) with pageKey !== undefined, up to throttle concurrency.
-    - Update in-memory pageKeyMap with each returned pageKey.
+    - Update in‑memory pageKeyMap with each returned pageKey.
     - Accumulate items; repeat while any pageKey remains defined and item count < limit.
-  - De-duplicate by uniqueProperty and sort by sortOrder.
+  - De‑duplicate by uniqueProperty and sort by sortOrder.
   - Dehydrate, compress, and return.
-  - Projection channel K (type-only):
+  - Projection channel K (type‑only):
     - Narrows result item shape to Pick<EIBT<CC, EM, ET>, KeysFrom<K>>.
-    - Does not alter runtime behavior; adapters/providers execute projections and may auto-include uniqueProperty and any sortOrder keys to preserve dedupe/sort invariants.
+    - Does not alter runtime behavior; adapters/providers execute projections and may auto‑include uniqueProperty and any sortOrder keys to preserve dedupe/sort invariants.
-    - QueryOptions.sortOrder is typed over the projected shape; include used keys in K or auto-include at the adapter.
+    - QueryOptions.sortOrder is typed over the projected shape; include used keys in K or auto‑include at the adapter.

 ---

-## Transcodes (entity-tools; canonical names)
+## Transcodes (entity‑tools; canonical names)

 - Registry naming
   - TranscodeRegistry is canonical (replaces TranscodeMap).
   - DefaultTranscodeRegistry is canonical (replaces DefaultTranscodeMap).
   - defaultTranscodes: Transcodes<DefaultTranscodeRegistry>.

-- defineTranscodes (entity-tools)
+- defineTranscodes (entity‑tools)
-  - Value-first builder; infers registry from decode() return types; enforces encode/decode agreement at compile time.
+  - Value‑first builder; infers registry from decode() return types; enforces encode/decode agreement at compile time.

-- Selection helpers (entity-tools)
+- Selection helpers (entity‑tools)
   - TranscodableProperties<O, TR>, UntranscodableProperties<O, TR> operate precisely on scalar properties whose types are covered by TR.

 ---